Nakano-Nadel type, Bogomolov-Sommese type vanishing and singular dual Nakano semi-positivity: Singular Hermitian metrics

 We propose one effective method of determining singular Nakano semi-negativity.

 \begin{proposition} Let $S$ be a Stein manifold and $E$ be a holomorphic vector bundle which is trivial over $S$ equipped with a singular Hermitian metric $h$.
-If $(h_\nu)_{\nu\in\mathbb{N}}$ is a sequence of smooth Nakano semi-negative Hermitian metrics where $h_\nu=h\ast\rho_\nu$ then $h$ is Nakano semi-negative. \end{proposition}
+If $(h_\nu)_{\nu\in\mathbb{N}}$ is a sequence of smooth Nakano semi-negative Hermitian metrics then $h$ is Nakano semi-negative, where $h_\nu=\!h\ast\rho_\nu$ and $(\rho_\nu)_{\nu\in\mathbb{N}}$ is an approximate identity with respect to $S$. \end{proposition}